Dariush Mozaffarian

 Dariush Mozaffarian (born August 19, 1969) is a cardiologist, Jean Mayer Professor at the Friedman School of Nutrition Science and Policy at Tufts University, Professor of Medicine at Tufts School of Medicine, and an attending physician at Tufts Medical Center.
-His work aims to create the science and translation for a food system that is nutritious, equitable, and sustainable.
-Dr. Mozaffarian has authored more than 500 scientific publications on dietary priorities for obesity, diabetes, and cardiovascular diseases, and on evidence-based policy approaches and innovations to reduce diet-related diseases and improve health equity in the US and globally.
-Some of his areas of interest include healthy diet patterns, nutritional biomarkers, Food is Medicine interventions in healthcare, nutrition innovation and entrepreneurship, and food policy.
-He is one of the top cited researchers in medicine globally, he has served in numerous advisory roles, and his work has been featured in an array of media outlets.
+He has authored publications on dietary priorities for obesity, diabetes, and cardiovascular diseases, as well as policy approaches to health in the US and globally.

 Education

 Mozaffarian received a BS in biological sciences at Stanford University (Phi Beta Kappa) and MD at Columbia University (Alpha Omega Alpha).
-He took his residency at Stanford, and was a fellow in cardiovascular medicine at the University of Washington, where he also received his MPH.
+He took his residency at Stanford, and was a fellow in cardiovascular medicine at the University of Washington, where he also received a Master of Public Health degree.
 He earned a Doctorate in Public Health from Harvard.

 Academic career

 Mozaffarian joined the faculty of the Harvard School of Public Health (HSPH) in 2006, where he later founded the school's program in Cardiovascular Epidemiology.
 From 2004 to 2007, he served as an adjunct faculty member at the Tufts University School of Medicine.
 Mozaffarian was an associate professor at HSPH, as well as an associate professor in the Division of Cardiovascular Medicine at Harvard Medical School and Brigham and Women’s Hospital.

 On July 1, 2014, Mozaffarian became the Dean of Tufts University's Gerald J. and Dorothy R. Friedman School of Nutrition Science and Policy.
 He is the Jean Mayer Professor of Nutrition, and Professor of Medicine at Tufts University School of Medicine.